-Nimrod Luz is associate professor in the Department of Sociology and Anthropology at the Western Galilee College in Acre.
+Prof. Nimrod Luz is currently with the Department of Land of Israel Studies at Kinneret College on the Sea of Galilee.
 His research interests include the cultural-political geography of the Middle East past and present, mainly through the perspectives of Islamic societies and cultures.
 He is interested in urbanism, minority communities' landscapes, politics of the built environment and the spatial aspects of culture.
 He studies the multiple and reflexive relations among society, culture (politics) and the built environment.

 He served as the editor of a special edition of the New East journal dedicated to historical and contemporary Jerusalem space and society (2004).
 He is the author of The Mamluk City in the Middle East.
 History, Culture, and the Urban Landscape.
 Published with Cambridge University Press (2014) part of the Cambridge Studies in Islamic Civilization.
 His book is an interdisciplinary study of urban history, urban experience, and the nature of urbanism in the region under the rule of the Mamluk Sultanate.
 The book focuses on the less explored but politically significant cities in the Syrian region and presents a new methodology for understanding historical cities.
 Drawing on diverse textual sources and intensive field surveys the book sheds new light on the character of the Mamluk City as well as various aspects of urbanism in the region, establishing the pre-modern city of the Middle East as a valid and useful lens through which to study various themes such as architecture, art history, history and the politics of the built environment.